nicholasgalante1997/Arcturus/posts/neovim-1.md

 ---
-slug: "/developers/series/neovim"
+slug: "/developers/series/neovim/one"

 title: "Learning NeoVim - A Case Study"
 description: "2025 is the year of growth.
 Refusing to grow is accepting to die.
 Alright maybe that's a lot.
 Either way, we're gonna become proficient at neovim this year.
 It's my new year's resolution of sorts.
 Also, I want to belong to that 1%.
 You know the one I'm talking about.
-That class of developer that literally never leaves ghostty, demolishes tickets, and sucks the souls of lesser lifeforms."
+That class of developer that literally never leaves their terminal, demolishes tickets, and grows larger via sucking in the souls of lesser lifeforms."

 author:
-  - first_name: "Washington"
+  - first_name: "Nick"
-    last_name: "Irving"
+    last_name: "Galante"
     email: "rustycloud42@protonmail.com"
     github: "nicholasgalante1997"
     avatar: "/assets/headshot.jpg"